alec-gibson/nvim-tetris/README.md

 ![Gameplay Screenshot](./gameplay.png "Some poorly executed demo gameplay")

 This plugin is written in [Fennel](https://fennel-lang.org/) using Olical's project [Aniseed](https://github.com/Olical/aniseed) for creating the project structure, and as a library of helper functions and macros.
-The game compiles to Lua and uses neovim API functions, so it is not currently a goal to support Vim.
+The game compiles to Lua and uses Neovim API functions, so Vim support is not currently a goal.

-nvim-tetris is currently a work-in-progress, and is not feature complete.
+nvim-tetris is a work-in-progress, and is not feature complete.

 ## Controls
 - Left Arrow: move left